Training Language Models to Explain Their Own Computations

-Finally, we examine untrained Qwen's predictions and find that it a has-changed value of \verb|True| only 0.4\% of the time, and most of its content match comes from correctly predicting the unchanged answers (91.0\% content match) compared to its changed answers (14.3\% content match).
-This is consistent with findings on reasoning models in prior work:~\citet{chen2025reasoningmodelsdontsay} finds that no pre-trained LM would ever verbalize that it utilizes the hint, even when it did, similar to our finding that untrained Qwen never answers that its response changes based on the hint.
-This indicates that explicitly fine-tuning is essential to elicit models to verbalize their true decision process.

-Taken together, results on these two tasks show that: \shadedsquare{ Privileged access extends across tasks, but requires a certain model capacity; some models may be (model-agnostic) poor explainers of certain types of computation. }
+Finally, we examine untrained Qwen's predictions and find that it a has-changed value of \verb|True| only 8.6\% of the time, and most of its content match comes from correctly predicting the unchanged answers (96.4\% content match) compared to its changed answers (10.3\% content match).
+This is consistent with findings on reasoning models in prior work:~\citet{chen2025reasoningmodelsdontsay} finds that no pre-trained LM would ever report using a hint.
+This indicates that explicit fine-tuning is essential to elicit faithful explanations of decision rules.
+Taken together, results on these two tasks show that: \shadedsquare{ Privileged access holds across tasks. }